-Take your social media presence to the next level with our free Essential Social Media Management Guide, designed to help your business stay engaged with your target audiences so you can build stronger connections – and a stronger bottom line.
+Take your social media presence to the next level with our Essential Social Media Management Guide, designed to help your business stay engaged with your target audiences so you can build stronger connections – and a stronger bottom line.

 Yulia Dianova is a public relations professional who is skilled in building relationships with target audiences.
 She provides counsel to organizations that seek PR help to further their growth and reach their goals.
 Yulia earned a master’s degree in public relations management from University of Maryland University College.
 She is fluent in Russian and English and is always looking for a new challenge.